 If you want to truly IMPRESS the admissions team, attempt to use real world application in your writing.
 This means that persuasive essay topics and analytical essay topics are the ones that you should be aiming for.
 So for example.
 If you were to try and argue that the minimum wage should be raised, you would put your admission essay together in the style and structure of a persuasive or analytical essay.
 This means using the 5-paragraph-format and creating a hypothesis, etc. The important thing to consider is that there have been so many research papers and tests made on these essay writing topics, so what you have to do is find facts and information that will allow your essay to be authentic.
 Just like in personal essay writing, find undiscovered gems that will give your essay that boost it needs!
 If you can write a truly convincing piece on a real world application using unique facts and research, then your chances of receiving admission to a top level university will definitely grow!

 Best College Essay Prompts Overall

 Many students constantly ask themselves: “When I write my essay online, what topic should I choose?”
 Well, EssayPro has good news!
-Through years of experience in the admission process, our essay writing team has put together a list of essay topics that can spark interest in any reader.
+Through years of experience in the admission process, our team of academic paper writers has put together a list of essay topics that can spark interest in any reader.
 Here are five of the best:

 - Portray an event or experience that occurred in your life that had ever-lasting effects.
 What was the experience and how did it mold your views and mentality?